Dhanujaisuru/Dhanujaisuru/README.md

 ## 💫 About Me
 👋 Hello!
-I'm **Dhanuja Isuru**, a **Software Engineering graduate** from **London Metropolitan University**.
+I'm **Dhanuja Isuru**, a **Software Engineering Graduate** from **London Metropolitan University**.
 I am passionate about technology and committed to honing my skills in software development.
 My goal is to develop innovative and efficient solutions that positively impact users and enhance their overall experience.

 💡 I thrive in collaborative environments where ideas can be shared and transformed into reality.
 I am eager to learn from others and contribute to meaningful projects that challenge my creativity and technical abilities.